 I started my trip in my home region of the Guérande Peninsula, where I could borrow my dad’s car.
-If you don’t have family or friends living in Brittany, the best is to reach Brest by TGV high-speed train and rent a car.
+If you don’t have family or friends living in Brittany, the best is to reach Brest by TGV high-speed train and rent a car (here is where to find flexible deals with free cancellation).
 It should save you a day of driving.

 In my case, I chose to drive all the way to the northernmost point of the Lighthouse Road and then slowly go back south step by step.
 I featured on the map below the different lighthouses and scuba diving sites of my itinerary.

 After a cloudy-rainy-windy 3-hour drive, the weather suddenly cleared up as I approached Brignogan-Les-Plages.
 It was the first time I ever heard of this charming seaside resort town.
 With adorable family holiday homes and a white sand beach, I promised myself to return.
 Just the time to take a few pictures near the Café du Port, I would soon reach the official start of the Lighthouse Road, only 5 minutes driving away.

 I didn’t know it yet, but thanks to its photogenic setting, including large granite boulders and a long sandy beach, the Pontusval Lighthouse would become my favourite one of the entire itinerary.
 It might not be the tallest, only 14,5 m, but this 1869 lighthouse which became a national monument in 2011, offers a fabulous spectacle at sunset.

 Thanks to the quiet location of the parking space next to the lighthouse, equipped with picnic tables and dry toilets, I decided to sleep that night in the car.
 Such commodities wouldn’t be available near the other lighthouses for free; I had to seize the moment.
 I could then enjoy the lighthouse from dusk to dawn.